gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_distance_sensor.rst

     | Set up the buggy's distance sensors for use.
     | Use ``distance_sensor = BitBotXL.BitBotXLDistanceSensor()`` to use the buggy's distance sensors.

-| The code below imports the maqueen module and sets up the distance sensors.
+| The code below imports the BitBotXL module and sets up the distance sensors.

 .. code-block:: python